tillitis/tkey-testapps/README.md

   hardcoded message using the Monocypher function in tkey-libs.
   Outputs measurements in milliseconds in hex.
 Attach with picocom or similar.
 Start measurements by sending a character.
+- `usb_echo`: Test app for the USB controller.
+Received data is echoed back to the same USB interface as from where it was received.
+Note:
+  The USB controller firmware has to support the multi-endpoint USB controller protocol.

 See the [TKey Developer Handbook](https://dev.tillitis.se/) for how to develop your own apps, how to run and debug them in the emulator or on